• Disease Overview

 Signs & Symptoms

-Cilia are also present in the ventricles of the brain and in the reproductive system so ciliary dysfunction can also affect other body systems.
+Cilia are also present in the ventricles of the brain and in the reproductive system, so ciliary dysfunction can also affect other body systems.
 Affected males are typically infertile because movement of sperm (motility) is abnormal.
 PCD may also be associated with infertility and ectopic pregnancy in females.

 Movement of cilia may also be important in organ placement in the developing embryo.
 Approximately 50% of individuals with PCD have Kartagener syndrome in which the internal organs including the heart, liver, spleen and intestine are on the opposite side of the body (situs inversus totalis).
 Some individuals with PCD have a condition called heterotaxy (situs ambiguus) in which internal organs are abnormally positioned and have abnormal structure.
-Approximately, 12% of the PCD patients present with heterotaxy and a subset of those have congenital heart defects that can be serious and life threatening.
+Approximately, 12% of PCD patients have heterotaxy and a subset of those have congenital heart defects that can be serious and life threatening.

 • < Previous section